MaazArfi/Custom-Intent.createChooser-Android/README.md

 **Important note** in the String Tag you cannot pass any tag.

-This ibrary will only allow "MSF_SHEET_LIBRARY_TAG" as tag.
+This Library will only allow "MSF_SHEET_LIBRARY_TAG" as tag.

 Otherwise it will show a toast message "Wrong initialisation tag used."